 - Bed bugs do not fly or jump - they move very quickly and prefer to live in small crevices (clutter).
 Look for bed bugs in corners of mattresses or other furniture items (especially around the seams), box springs, drawers, corners of walls and ceilings, and in the baseboards of any room.

 - Bed bugs are 1/4 - 3/8 inches long.
 They are typically reddish brown and flat.
-Bites look similar to mosquito bites. (images from the Center for Disease Control & WebMD)
+Bites look similar to mosquito bites. (images from the Center for Disease Control and WebMD)

 - If you think you have bed bugs, contact your landlord immediately.
 Put all requests for inspection and extermination in writing.
 If your landlord does not respond to your requests, contact the Cincinnati Health Department or the Norwood Health Department.
 Additionally, these departments can remove any furniture you think may have bed bugs.